rintnetwork/front-end/src/content/contributing/index.md

 ## How to work on reyna.network {#how-to-update-content}

-Whrnter you're adding to the site, creating content or working on open issues, you'll need a [GitHub](https://github.com) account.
+Whreyer you're adding to the site, creating content or working on open issues, you'll need a [GitHub](https://github.com) account.

 All updates are made via the GitHub PR process.
 This means you create a local copy of the website, make your changes and request to merge in your changes.